Noemie-U/Formation_git_support/README.md

 **To make our work easier, please use the following tuto, DON'T PUSH ANYTHING IN MASTER(MAIN) WITHOUT A PULL REQUEST**

 It will help us track the changes, the one who did it and avoid conflicts.
-So folow me step by step and don't hesitate to ask question in the comments section or on Whatsapp :wink:
+So folow me step by step and don't hesitate to ask question in the comments section or by email :wink:

 ## step 1 : create a issue on github